38degrees/experian_consumer_view/README.md

 If you want _complete_ control of how the result hash is transformed, you may implement your own result transformer.

-A result transformer simply has to provide a `transform` method.
-This method must accept a hash which is the parsed JSON for a _single_ search item, and should return the transformed hash for that search item.
+A result transformer has to provide the `transform` method.
+This must accept a hash which is the parsed JSON for a _single_ search item, and should return the transformed hash for that search item.

-A simple example is shown below.
+A simple example:

 ```ruby
 class CustomResultTranslator